-1. Swelling and bruising: Throughout the first week the bruising will begin to change color, from dark purple, to yellow.
+- 1. Swelling and bruising: Throughout the first week the bruising will begin to change color, from dark purple, to yellow.
 Some patients find warm compresses helpful at this stage to speed resolution of the bruising.
 It is common for there to still be some remaining bruising at 7 days after surgery.
 Similarly, swelling will continue to improve.
-Swelling after eyelid surgery can take several weeks, or in some case over a month, to completely resolve.

-- 2. Ointment: You can discontinue the ointment 1 week after surgery - 3.
-Sutures: If you have sutures that need to be removed, this is often done at 5 7 days after surgery. - 4.
+Swelling after orbit surgery can take several weeks, or in some case over a month, to completely resolve. - 2.
+Ointment: You can discontinue the ointment 1 week after surgery - 3.
 Post-operative visit: Your post operative visit will generally occur between days 5 and 7.
 The purpose of this visit is to ensure that everything is healing as expected.
+It is normal to still have swelling, bruising, and sometimes double vision at this point.